 Food rejection based on genetic predisposition

 Fussy eating (food neophobia) is not a permanent dislike for new foods and acceptance can be promoted through repeated exposure to or modelling the consumption of the rejected foods.
-It is however associated with poorer dietary quality – more neophobic children were found to have lower variety of fruits and vegetables but a greater proportion of daily energy from discretionary foods (Perry 2015).
+However, it is associated with poorer diet quality, specifically lower variety of fruits and vegetables and higher intake of non-nutrient rich foods like snack foods.

 Read on for tips on